Cheukting/py03_101/README.md

 }
 ```

 As a class method, the first argument is a pointer to the Python class `Attendee` itself.
-We can then use `getattr` to get back the value of the attribute `reg_num` and then convert it to a Rust integer using `extract`.
-Both methods will return a `Result` there for we add the `?` to get back the value if `Ok`.
+We can then use `getattr` to get back the value of the attribute `cur_reg_num` and then convert it to a Rust integer using `extract`.
+Both methods will return a `Result` therefore we add the `?` to get back the value if `Ok`.
 We then use `setattr` to increate the class attribute by 1 and then add the number to our new attendee created.

 Also, don't forget to add this:
 ```